pa1vasanth/Unredactor/README.md

 The model is not accurate while predicting the names in the redacted text.
 There are few rows contains 5-fields instead of 4-fields(avoided these lines by error_bad_lines=False)

+### Note: Use 16 Gb instance to execute the unredactor.py

 References:
 https://www.baeldung.com/cs/multi-class-f1-score
 https://realpython.com/python-nltk-sentiment-analysis/